octoenergy/public-conventions/python.md

 The error handling above recognises that we should not treat an action already having been performed as a system error.
 Rather,
 it may have arisen because the task was executed twice, which we should expect to happen sometimes.
-However, following the principle of "Don't do nothing silently", we return a helpful message so that someone could see what is happening if they need to debug this task.
+However, following the principle of [Don't do nothing silently](#dont-do-nothing-silently), we return a helpful message so that someone could see what is happening if they need to debug this task.